ekosz/stripe-i18n/README.md

-# Stripe::I18n
+# StripeI18n

-TODO: Write a gem description
+The gem adds a collection of translated error strings for `Stripe::CardError`.

+**Supported Locales:**

+1. en

 ## Installation